sebastiankasprzak/AzureMonitorAddonForSplunk/Security.md

 [[images/keyVault1.PNG]]

+Let's refer to these credentials as Key Vault Credentials, application id and key.
+They will NOT be stored in Key Vault.

 ### REST API credentials

 The metrics data input requires this one.
 You may use the same Service Principal application for this that you did for Key Vault credentials, or you can create a separate one.
 This step is performed by the Azure Security Admin persona.